rafiudd/hajiku-api/README.md

-# Quizquh Api
+# Hajiku Api
-Quizquh is e-book apps and quiz about haji and umrah
+Hajiku is e-book apps and quiz about haji and umrah

 ### How to install